fulcradynamics/create-a-custom-gpt/README.md

 ## ⚙️ [OAuth] Get Application Credentials

 OAuth applications allow ChatGPT to communicate with the Fulcra Life API on your behalf.

 Currently new applications are provisioned exclusively by Fulcra staff members.
 Reach out to a staff member on the Fulcra discord in `#custom-gpt-fulcra` and they can create a new OAuth application for you.
 You will receive two values that you will use when configuring your custom GPT, a **Client ID** and a **Client Secret**.

-*Should we call out to building application/api key self service in the future?*

 ## ⚙️ [ChatGPT] Configure Your Custom GPT